 In later school life, in a case of prolonged school avoidence, the school(agency) if it recognizes a student having been absent for three days in a row (only), without they being able catch up with the responsible parent(s), the executive force (police) will be contacted to bring the student to school the same day.

-- Related post outside series on secondary education degrees in Germany and what to do with them
+- Read a related post outside of this series on secondary education degrees in Germany and what to do with them;

 - How to Earn a Master’s degree in Germany as international student.